 It’s part of being a Dedicated Server and Cloud hosting company.
 We go through a lot of hardware.
-If a customer cancels service and the server hardware is still viable, it will be used to provide service to a new customer.
+If a customer cancels service and the server hardware is still viable, it will still be used to provide service to a new customer.
 The hard disks and SSDs in your old systems contain your data.
 We want to make sure it has the lowest likelihood of failure possible, and you don’t want that data being exposed to another customer when you are done with the server.
-So, I figured I’d share a few words about how we handle disks before, during, and after they are providing service to our customers.
+So, I figured I’d share a few words about how we handle disks before, during, and after we provide services to our customers.

 We always stock an appropriate number of spare disks and SSDs to be sure we can replace any failed disks from systems that are already in production.
 While we try to standardize on particular models and sizes, we have thousands of disks in production and some have been spinning for several years.
 So, we have many different models and sizes in stock.

 When we buy disks, we only buy new disks, and generally all disks we buy for production are “Enterprise” models (topic for another blog post).
 We do not buy “open box”, relabeled, used, liquidated, refurbished or otherwise imperfect disks.
 We could save money on the acquisition of disks if we bought desktop or consumer models, or refurbished or “open box” disks, but in our experience, it’s not worth it.